 The Monastery, not to be confused with The Treasury

 Hidden in the mountains, The Monastery (Ad Deir or Al Deir) is similar to The Treasury.
-It is, however, much larger (50m wide and 45m high) but with fewer decorations.
+It’s, however, much larger (50m wide and 45m high) but with fewer decorations.
 It’s a tomb built in the third century BC by the Nabateans.

-It is possible to get to Petra by bus from Amman (about 235Km) and the ticket costs 10 JOD.
-Unfortunately there is only one bus a day from Amman and it leaves at 6:30am.
-A good option for the accommodation in Petra is this hotel, only 2km from the visitor centre.
+It’s possible to get to Petra by bus from Amman (about 235Km) and the ticket costs 10 JOD.
+Unfortunately, there is only one bus a day from Amman and it leaves at 6:30 am.

-Excluding the Dead Sea, the only port in the country is in Aqaba, the nation’s only port city.
+Excluding the Dead Sea, the only port in the country is in Aqaba.
 The Gulf of Aqaba is one of the most interesting destinations to visit in Jordan.
 Besides being a popular destination among tourists, it is also very popular with Jordanians who come here to have fun and swim.

-With its beautiful mountains and deep blue waters it’s the ideal place to relax.
-As I wrote at the beginning of the article there is a flight to Aqaba and can be the ideal place to start exploring Jordan.
+With its beautiful mountains and deep blue waters, it’s the ideal place to relax.
+As I wrote at the beginning of the article there is a flight to Aqaba and can be a good place to start exploring Jordan.